8r14z/coding-interview-prep/MyNote.md

     - no cycle: DAG
     - no negative weight and no negative cycle: Dijkstra
     - negative weight or negative cycle: Bellmen-Ford

+17. Divide and conquer
+S1.
+Split problem in to smaller subproblems
+S2.
+Continously split the subproblems into smaller subproblems till a subproblem is small enough S3.
+Recursively solve the subproblem
+S4.
+Merge 2 subproblems